aman-at-git/FLA-RegEx-Answers/README.md

 https://www.hackerrank.com/domains/regex

-Look for the questions with the name given above and compile the answers in *python 3*
+Look for the questions with the name given above and compile the answers in **Python 3**